GenericMappingTools/gmt/doc_classic/rst/source/psscale.rst

 Notes
 -----

-When the CPT is discrete and no illumination is specified, the color bar will be painted using polygons.
+#.
+When the CPT is discrete and no illumination is specified, the
+   color bar will be painted using polygons.
 For all other cases we must paint with an image.
 Some color printers may give slightly different colors for the two methods given identical RGB values.
+#.
+For cyclic (wrapping) color tables the cyclic symbol is plotted to the right
+   of the color bar.
+If annotations are specified there then we place the cyclic symbol at the center of the color bar instead.

 See Also
 --------